 If you go by the decade-old formula to make a tech startup successful, you would write a full-fledged business plan and a pitch deck for investors, recruit a team of developers, build a feature-rich product, launch it, and start advertising it as hard as you can.
 If you go this way today, the odds are more that you will face a fatal setback.

 Are you asking why?

 To be a Tech Entrepreneur with fewer risks, you need to understand the lean startup methodology.
 It favors experiments over planning, iterative designs over complex development, and user feedback over intuitions.
-Plus, it costs less, and you don’t have to spend all your budget at once.
+Plus, it costs less, and you don’t have to spend all your budget simultaneously.

-In the modern ecosystem, startups that are grown iteratively based on user feedback perform best and yield better results than those built using the traditional approach.
+In the modern ecosystem, startups grown iteratively based on user feedback perform best and yield better results than those built using the traditional approach.

-If you are willing to learn coding as a side hustle, you can.
+You can if you are willing to learn coding as a side hustle.
 If you don’t want to, it is also good enough.
 As a non-tech founder, you can consider finding a CTO for your startup and go ahead with the help of a reliable outsourcing partner.

 Here is how to start a tech startup without a tech background using the lean approach:

 a.
 Sketch Your Hypotheses

 Putting everything you know about your startup on paper is sketching hypotheses in the lead methodology.
 Instead of creating a full-fledged business plan that answers where your startup will be after five years from now, non-tech founders can summarise their guesses or research data in a framework called the business model canvas.
 It represents how your startup is creating value for all its stakeholders.

 The BMC (Business model canvas) lets you look at the nine building blocks of your startup on a single page: